Turing meets Moore-Penrose: Computing the Pseudoinverse on Turing Machines: Introduction

-Intriguingly, $\hat{x}$ is the unique minimizer with minimum Euclidean norm (see e.g. \cite{Stewart77PseudoInv}).
+This optimization problem is convex, and the unique minimizer with minimum Euclidean norm $A^\dagger b \in \C^n$ is obtained via the pseudoinverse \cite{Stewart77PseudoInv}.

-Our core question is whether the pseudoinverse and fundamental problems associated with the pseudoinverse such as the least squares problem and the condition number of a matrix can be effectively approximated.
-To that end, we consider the computability of the following mappings:
+Our core question is whether or under which conditions the pseudoinverse and fundamental problems associated with the pseudoinverse, such as the least squares problem and the condition number of a matrix, can be effectively approximated.
+To that end, we consider the following mappings: